 cross verification of Raw material elements.
 And we have all records of material more than 10 years.

 Hardness testing is required after production and also where heat treating is needed to verify conformance.
-Like tensile testing, this is a speedy and inexpensive testing option and does not usually require the final part to undergo destructive testing.
+Like tensile testing, this is a speedy and inexpensive testing option and does not usually require the final part to

 a) Rockwell Hardness Test